michelelagreca/Twitter-API-Tutorial/README.md

 > __Note__ It is necessary to replace the real keys in place of the sections in square brackets
 ## Search Tweets
-To search a specific tweet it is possible to use the Api.GetSearch() method, and pass the parameter raw_query, which should be the query string wanted to use for the search omitting the leading “?”.
+To search a specific tweet it is possible to use the ``Api.GetSearch()`` method, and pass the parameter ``raw_query``, which should be the query string wanted to use for the search omitting the leading “?”.
 If a particular search is needed, it is possible to find Twitter’s documentation at https://dev.twitter.com/rest/public/search and go to the [GET /2/tweets/search/recent](https://developer.twitter.com/en/docs/twitter-api/tweets/search/api-reference/get-tweets-search-recent) section.<br>

 Here an example.